ChristianSteger/HORAYZON/README.md

 supported platforms.
 Source builds still require Embree and TBB headers/libraries to be installed locally.

-Additional Python packages used by the examples can be installed with the `all` extra.
+Additional Python packages used by the examples, optional GSHHG coastline masking, and extended workflows can be installed with the `all` extra.
 The external [heightmap meshing utility (hmm)](https://github.com/fogleman/hmm) is not bundled and is not installed by `horayzon[all]`.

 # Installation

-HORAYZON binary wheels are tested on Linux and Mac OS X with CPython 3.10-3.13.
+HORAYZON binary wheels are tested on Linux and Mac OS X with CPython 3.10-3.14.

 For supported platforms, HORAYZON can be installed from PyPI with: